 Last year, there were 120 million podcast listeners in the United States.
 Experts expect that number to increase by 20 million a year to 160 million by 2023.

 Those numbers make it clear: Podcasting is here to stay.
+So now lets talk about starting a podcast checklist.

 Financial advisors have seen great success using podcasts in their marketing and business development efforts.
-A successful podcast marketing strategy can provide financial service professionals several benefits, including:
+A successful podcast marketing strategy can provide financial service professionals with several benefits, including:

 Think of this article as a guide to help you plan, produce, and distribute a podcast.